codingMustache/codingMustache/README.md

 ## Joke of the Day

-Every night at 11:11, I make a wish that someone will come fix my broken clock.
+I wish I could clean mirrors for a living.
+It's just something I can see myself doing.

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+What does &quot;LCD&quot; stand for?
- 1. JavaScript
+ 1. Language Control Design
- 2. PHP
+ 2. Last Common Difference
- 3. Python
+ 3. Long Continuous Design
- 4. C#
+ 4. Liquid Crystal Display

 <details>
   <summary>Answer</summary>
-  JavaScript
+  Liquid Crystal Display
 </details>

 ## Home Server Up-Time

-Its been **1 days** since this server shutdown
+Its been **2 days** since this server shutdown